Beinghash/AmazonScraping/README.md

 Run the script: `python AmazonWebscraping.py`

-## The script will:
+## Working
-Scrape a single product (default: https://www.amazon.in/Seek-Buy-Love-Spreadsheet-Accountant/dp/B0CZJ82YT1).
+- Scrape a single product (default: https://www.amazon.in/Seek-Buy-Love-Spreadsheet-Accountant/dp/B0CZJ82YT1).
-Search for products matching the keyword (default: "data analyst t shirts") and scrape up to 30 products across 2 pages.
+- Search for products matching the keyword (default: "data analyst t shirts") and scrape up to 30 products across 2 pages.
-Save results to amazon_products.csv in the project directory.
+- Save results to amazon_products.csv in the project directory.

 ## Check the Output